jeroenooms/opencpu-pages/_posts/2014-11-06-jsonlite-streaming.md

 thumb: "rabbit1.jpg"
 ---

 The jsonlite [stream_in](http://demo.ocpu.io/jsonlite/man/stream_in/html) and [stream_out](http://demo.ocpu.io/jsonlite/man/stream_in/html) functions implement line-by-line processing of JSON data over a connection, such as a socket, url, file or pipe.
-Thereby we can construct a data processing pipeline, in order to handle large (or unlimited) amounts of data with limited memory.
+Thereby we can construct a data processing pipeline that can handle large (or unlimited) amounts of data with limited memory.
 This post will walk through some examples from the [help pages](http://demo.ocpu.io/jsonlite/man/stream_in/html).

 ## The json streaming format